 It might seem as if one manual juicer is much like another, but, in fact, many don't hold up to more than a few uses -- especially the squeeze type.
 A better choice is a cup-style juicer like our top pick, the Oxo Good Grips Citrus Juicer (Est. $15).
 It operates on hand power; you have to cut the fruit in half and press down while rotating it, but reviewers say that it squeezes out a surprisingly large quantity of juice for such a basic appliance.
 It has a two-sided auger -- one large and one small -- to handle any size citrus fruit, from tiny limes to larger grapefruit.
 The built-in strainer catches the seeds and most of the pulp -- although owners say that occasionally a small seed sneaks through.
 The clear collection cup has convenient, easy-to-read markings and the pour spout makes it easy to transfer the juice to another container.

-If you need only the occasional tablespoon or two of fresh juice and you're short on storage space, the Amco 2-in-1 Squeezer (Est. $15) gets better reviews for durability than most manual juicers of this style.
-Owners also say it's easy to use and to clean -- just toss it in the dishwasher.
-The only gripe experts have is that it's not as effective as juicers like the Oxo Good Grips; quite a lot of juice is left behind, they say.
+If you need only the occasional tablespoon or two of fresh juice and you're short on storage space, the Bellemain Premium Stainless Steel Lemon Squeezer (Est. $25) gets better reviews for durability than most manual juicers of this style, with close to perfect, 5-star ratings from thousands of owners.
+They really appreciate the sturdy, stainless steel construction, which they say not only holds up better than aluminum or enameled lemon squeezers, but they also don't have to worry about flaking paint -- a common issue with painted, enameled lemon squeezers.
+Users also say it's easy to use and to clean -- just toss it in the dishwasher.
+A juicer of this type won't be as effective as juicers like the Oxo Good Grips, though; quite a lot of juice is left behind.
 That may not be a problem if you just want a bit of juice now and then for a recipe, but it can add up over the long term if you juice a lot.
-One thing to note is that this juicer is not as intuitive as it seems to be.
-Read the instructions: the fruit actually goes in with the rind down, not up.

-However, as many point out, you can buy a less-expensive centrifugal juicer or pretty darn good electric juicer for the price.
+However, as many point out, you can buy a less-expensive centrifugal juicer or pretty darn good electric juicer for the price of the Olympus.
 If aesthetics aren't your top priority, the Oxo Good Grips Citrus juicer can't be beat for performance and value.